AnnaWegmann/annawegmann.github.io/index.md

 ![drawn Anna research](./assets/images/research.PNG){: style=" float: middle; height: 150px; " .align-center}

 I am studying the role of language in intergenerational conversations in online settings.
+Questions I am investigating include: What writing *style* is typical for different generations?
+How does this adapt (see *linguistic accommodation*) in intergenerational conversations?
+How does style and accommodation correlate with conversation quality? etc.
 I am especially interested in conversations, where the participating parties have conflicting interests due to their different age groups, i.e., are subject to an *intergenerational dilemma*.
-This can be topics like climate change, pension or the corona virus.
+This can be topics like climate change, pensions or the corona virus.